 - 6 cups chicken broth can sub vegetable broth or vegetable stock

 - pepper season to taste

-- Heat up a large stockpot on medium high, and add diced bacon.
+- Heat up a large stockpot or Dutch oven on medium high, and add diced bacon.
 Fry until browned but just shy of crispy.
 This took me around 7-10 minutes.
 Drain all but about 2-3 tablespoon of the bacon fat off.

-- Add the chopped potato, carrot, and cabbage.
+- Add the diced potato, carrot, and cabbage.
 Stir for 2-3 minutes in the bacon fat.
 Add a pinch of salt and pepper.
 If using a bay leaf or leaves, then add this ingredient at this time.

 - Add the stock and bring to the boil.
-Reduce heat to a simmer, and simmer with the lid on for around 15 minutes.
+Reduce heat to a medium heat, and simmer with the lid on for around 15 minutes.

-- Add the chopped leeks (white part and tender green parts from the stalk only), stir, cover and simmer for 15 minutes.
+- Add the sliced or chopped leeks (white part and tender green parts from the stalk only), stir, cover and simmer for 15 minutes.